mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 had good results on low priority with 18 VCFs / job.
 This strikes a reasonable balance between number of jobs to monitor (DNANexus is limited to 100 jobs / user) and the likelihood of using low priority.

+**Note:** If running more than 18 files / job, you may need to adjust the timeoutPolicy parameter in `dxapp.json` when building this applet.

 If necessary to adjust compute resources, one can provide a flag like `--instance-type mem1_ssd1_v2_x36`.